EROSION

 Soil & Water

-Erosion is a natural process, however there are farming practices that can cause higher rates of erosion which in turn reduces agricultural productivity, fills ditches and waterways, carry nutrients or chemicals to streams and negatively affect wildlife.
+Erosion is a natural process.
+However, there are farming practices that can cause higher rates of erosion.
+This in turn reduces agricultural productivity, fills ditches and waterways, carries nutrients or chemicals to streams and can negatively affect wildlife.

 How We Help